seandenigris/XML-Parser/repository/XML-Parser.package/XMLDFAStateCache.class/README.md

 This class uses a dictionary with NFAStateSet keys to cache DFA states.
+(Does not use the regular XML key/value  cache for performance)